datalad/datalad-remake/README.md

 datalad make [-i INPUT] [-o OUTPUT] [-p PARAMETER] [-u] TEMPLATE
 ```

-By design, to perform the computation `datalad make` creates a temporary git
+By design, to perform the computation `datalad make` creates a temporary Git
 worktree.
 All inputs required for the computation are automatically provisioned
 to this temporary worktree, then the specified computation is performed, and
 finally, all requested outputs are transferred back to the original dataset.